-12+ I am currently writing a travel piece about a package trip I took with my wife when we lived in England in 1993, "Seven Nights in Moscow and St. Petersburg".
-Okay, so Russia is the world's largest country, spanning eleven time zones, and Moscow and St. Petersburg both have long rich histories, and lots and lots of sites to visit.
-But looking back at my travel journal entries, I am amazed at how much we fitted into our seven nights - though it helped it was in July, the northern hemisphere summer when the nights were short and the daylight hours very long.
+12+ In 1993 my wife and I took a package trip, "Seven Nights in Moscow and St. Petersburg".
+Reading my travel journal, I am amazed at how much we fitted into our seven nights — it helped it was July, the northern hemisphere summer, the nights were short in Russia and the daylight hours very long.

 What's also amazing is how much I've forgotten about the trip.
 Not just fine details, like what we ate for breakfast on our first morning in Moscow ("a hearty serving of eggs, sweet buns, bread and cheese, orange juice and tea"), but important ones, like the view we had from our hotel room of the Kremlin!

-In transcribing my journal entries for the travel piece, more and more memories surfaced.
+In transcribing my journal entries for a travel piece on our 1993 trip, more and more memories surfaced.
 I recalled how we had walked around Red Square morning, noon and night to soak up the psychedelic ambience of St. Basil's Cathedral, the brutalist walls of the Kremlin, the contrasting classic GUM department store, and Lenin's stark tomb.

 As I worked through the entries, I wondered why I hadn't visited Lenin's Tomb.
 Perhaps it had been closed for "maintenance", or the queues had been too long, or it was another one of those, "I'll do this next time I visit Moscow" decisions?

 And then I turned the page of my travel journal and read the entry I had recorded for the morning of Wednesday 14 July 1993: